A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: Energy and power decomposition in redundant manipulators

 The physical interpretation of $\Lambda(q)$ emerges when describing the robot dynamics in the task space and accounting for external interactions $F_{ext}\in \mathcal{X}^*$ entering at a torque level in (\ref{eq:robot}), i.e., the right hand side of (\ref{eq:robot}) becomes $\tau +J(q)^{\top}F_{ext}$.
 Differentiating (\ref{eq:task}) to $ \dot{\eta}=\dot{J}\dot{q}+J\ddot{q}$ and then substituting (\ref{eq:robot}) with this variation, one obtains:

-In static conditions $\dot{q}=0$ the latter results in $\Lambda(q) \dot{\eta}=F_{ext}$ i.e., $\Lambda(q)$ is interpreted as the effective inertia in the end effector space.
+In static conditions $\dot{q}=0$ and $\tau=\partial_q V$, the latter results in $\Lambda(q) \dot{\eta}=F_{ext}$ i.e., $\Lambda(q)$ is interpreted as the effective inertia in the end effector space.
 When $J$ is the analytic or geometric manipulator Jacobian, $\Lambda$ is referred to as \textit{mobility end-point tensor} \citep{Khatib}, but the construction is valid for any differential task (\ref{eq:task}).

-\begin{remark} Using other pseudo-inverse relations to invert (\ref{eq:task}), such as the ``regular" Moore-Penrose pseudo-inverse $J^{\#}=J^{\top}(JJ^{\top})^{-1}$), would produce a vector $J^{\#}\eta$ that does not belong to the space $\textrm{Ker}^{\perp}(J)$.
+\begin{remark} Using other pseudo-inverse relations to invert (\ref{eq:task}), such as the ``regular" Moore-Penrose pseudo-inverse $J^{\#}=J^{\top}(JJ^{\top})^{-1}$), would produce a vector $J^{\#}\eta$ that does not belong to the space $\textrm{Ker}^{\perp_{M}}(J)$.
 As a consequence we would loose the physical null-space/task-space kinetic energy decomposition (\ref{eq:kineticenergysplit}), crucial in the following construction.
-Regular pseudo-inverse relations of (\ref{eq:task}), as often used in inverse differential kinematics algorithms, generate velocity decompositions that do not carry clear physical meanings.
-It is instructive to relate these considerations with the results in \citep{Dietrich2015}. \end{remark}
+Regular pseudo-inverse relations of (\ref{eq:task}), as often used in inverse differential kinematics algorithms, generate velocity decompositions that do not carry clear physical meanings. \end{remark}